 After menopause, estrogen and testosterone are made primarily from DHEA released by the adrenal glands.

 Testosterone helps maintain muscle mass and bone, improves sense of well-being and sex drive.

-WHY DO WE USE SALIVA TO TEST HORMONES?
+WHY DO WE USE URINE TO TEST HORMONES?

 WHAT DO THE RESULTS MEAN?

 Low estradiol may be corrected by supplementing with estradiol, although nutritional supplements are generally preferable in pre-menopausal women.
 For example, phytoestrogens may provide relief from symptoms of low estrogen.

 High estradiol occurs when too much is produced or when estradiol is not efficiently eliminated.
 An enzyme in fat cells promotes the formation of estrogens from adrenal hormones, so weight loss often reduces estrogen levels.
 It is important to make sure there is enough progesterone to balance the effects of high estradiol.

 Low progesterone can be corrected by supplementing with natural progesterone, which is generally very safe and effective.
 The herb chasteberry may also help normalize progesterone levels.
 Sometimes low progesterone is associated with low thyroid hormone levels, therefore lab tests for thyroid function may be recommended.